conda/conda/docs/source/build_tutorials/pkgs.rst

 #.
 Before you start: make sure you have all the requirements.
 #.
 Build a simple package with conda skeleton and PyPI: generate a simple package.
 #.
-Optional - Convert conda package for other platforms: convert your simple package so it can be used on on Linux, Mac and Windows.
+Optional - Convert conda package for other platforms: convert your simple package so it can be used on on Linux, OS X and Windows.
 #.
 Optional - Upload package to Anaconda.org: upload to a public or private repository so others can share your package.